pvibes18/Churn-Prediction-App/README.md

-# 📉 Customer Churn Prediction Web App
+# 📉 Customer Churn Prediction Model

-A machine learning-based web application that predicts whether a customer is likely to churn or stay, built using Flask and deployed with a trained Random Forest model.
+A machine learning-based model that predicts whether a customer is likely to churn or stay.

 ## 🔍 Problem Statement